 Finding: Complies as Proposed.
 This goal relates to the city's procedures for code enforcement that will not be altered by these amendments and therefore does not apply.
 That said, the Code Enforcement Division responds to citizen complaints as fast as possible by determining if a violation has occurred, alerting the responsible party that they are in violation, and enforcing compliance through the legal process.
 The city works with property owners to bring properties into compliance voluntarily.
 Code Enforcement also investigates complaints about parking violations, abandoned vehicles, and properties that are overgrown or dangerously deteriorated.
 The code enforcement process is also used to investigate any complaints regarding violations of the zoning code and development regulations.
 The methods that residents may make inquiries about code enforcement include the code enforcement hotline, calling city staff directly, the city web-site portal, and using a smart-phone app downloaded from the city website.
+Beyond enforcement, these amendments authorize internal conversion of existing housing to increase density while retaining the existing housing stock which contributes to protecting neighborhood character.
 The proposal may increase the opportunities for Oregon City's present and future residents to choose a housing type that suits their needs.
 The proposal is therefore consistent with this policy.